sreckojovancevic/recognition-organization-proposition/README.md

 Stable Organization
 ```

-The current architecture consists of
+The architecture consists of four conceptual components.

 ```
 Entity